hvmerode/junit-pipeline/README.md

   <br></br>

 ## New features ##
+* Add links to the timeline log to open the pipeline in a browser.
+* Add a custom condition to a stage, job, or step
+* Make the task inserted by assertFileExistsSearchStepByDisplayName of type 'pwsh', because it can run on both Windows and Linux.
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.
 * Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).
+* Skip stage, job, or step deletes it from the yaml file.
+Add alternative to skip it but still have it visible in the pipeline (e.g. add condition: eq(true,false)).
 * Look into the usage of CD events (https://cdevents.dev/ and https://github.com/cdevents/spec)
 * Dynamically create service connections, which refer to the locally running HTTP server.
 * Clone variable group from original Azure DevOps project into the Azure DevOps test project.